Recently updated on July 3rd, 2025 at 03:58 pm

 GET INSPIRED BY: Best of Germany

-Few things immerse you in a destination quite like striking up a conversation with locals.
+Few things immerse you in a destination quite like striking up a real conversation with locals.
 Asking “how are you?” is a brilliant way to start.
 If they ask back, you can reply “mir geht’s gut”, meaning “I am fine”.
 And if the conversation’s going really well, why not introduce yourself?
 Simply say “Ich heiße…” (I am called…) before your name, and ask “Wie heißt du?” to find out someone else’s.
+Use Wie war dein Tag to ask how was your day in German.

 Remember: when you come across the ß (called an eszett, a character unique to the German language), simply pronounce it like “s”, as you would in the English “see”.

-No matter what language you’re speaking, it’s good to have good manners.
+No matter what language you’re speaking, it’s good to have good manners – and the same applies to learning German.
 Just say “entschuldigung” (excuse me) to get the attention of hotel receptionists, ticket officers and waiters, or perhaps people who might look like they know the directions you need.

 Incorporate this into a longer sentence “Entschuldigen sie, ist dies… ?” (excuse me, is this…?) when you’re on public transport and unsure where to get off.